HMS Belfast: Modernisation and final commissions 1955–1963

-The ship left Singapore on 26 March 1962 for the UK, sailing east via Hong Kong, Guam and Pearl Harbor, San Francisco, Seattle, British Columbia, Panama and Trinidad.
+The ship left Singapore on 26 March 1962 for the UK, sailing east via Hong Kong, Guam and Pearl Harbor, San Francisco, Seattle, British Columbia, Panama, and Trinidad.
 She arrived at Portsmouth on 19 June 1962.

 Recommissioned in July, she made a final visit to Belfast from 23 to 29 November before paying off into reserve on 25 February 1963.
 In July 1963 Belfast was recommissioned for the last time, with a crew of the Royal Naval Reserve (RNR) and a number of Sea Cadets flying the flag of the Admiral Commanding Reserves, Rear Admiral Hugh Martell.
-Belfast sailed for Gibraltar in company with sixteen RNR minesweepers for a two-week exercise in the Mediterranean on 10 August.
-Martell's obituarist considered this commission a well-judged contrivance which "did much to restore the confidence and image of the new RNR" which had undergone an acrimonious amalgamation with the Royal Navy Volunteer Reserve in 1958.
+Belfast sailed for Gibraltar in company with 16 RNR minesweepers for a two-week exercise in the Mediterranean on 10 August.
+Martell's obituarist considered this commission a well-judged contrivance, which "did much to restore the confidence and image of the new RNR" that had undergone an acrimonious amalgamation with the Royal Navy Volunteer Reserve in 1958.

-Reserve, decommissioning and preservation efforts 1963–1971
+Reserve, decommissioning, and preservation efforts 1963–1971

 Belfast returned to Devonport on 24 August 1963 and underwent a short refit to prepare her for paying off into reserve, which occurred in December 1963.
-In January 1966 parts of the ship and power systems were reactivated and from May 1966 to 1970 she served as an accommodation ship (taking over those duties from Sheffield), moored in Fareham Creek, for the Reserve Division at Portsmouth.
-While Belfast lay at Fareham Creek the Imperial War Museum, Britain's national museum of twentieth-century conflict, became interested in preserving a 6-inch turret.
+In January 1966, parts of the ship and power systems were reactivated, and from May 1966 to 1970, she served as an accommodation ship (taking over those duties from Sheffield), moored in Fareham Creek, for the Reserve Division at Portsmouth.
+While Belfast lay at Fareham Creek the Imperial War Museum, Britain's national museum of 20th-century conflict, became interested in preserving a 6-inch turret.
 The turret would represent a number of classes of cruiser (then disappearing from service) and would complement the museum's pair of British 15-inch naval guns.